alco/ExReminder/README.md

 If you are already familiar with Erlang and feel confident enough to get your hands dirty with some Elixir code, you may safely skip the next section and jump directly to _First Things First_.
+(Although you might still find the crash course on Erlang syntax useful, as it compares Erlang snippets with corresponding Elixir code.)

 ## A Byte of Erlang ##